Port of Rotterdam with FleetMon Explorer

 What has already been achieved?

 Looking at the work that is being done around the world and the change towards greener alternatives already being made, a zero-emission port is no longer a specious idea.
-Japan has implemented the EEXI (Energy Efficiency Existing ship Index) which ensures that emissions of ships do not exceed a critical level.
-Chinese authorities have made regulations to establish a Domestic Emission Control Area (DECA), a region in which only low sulfur fuels (less than 0.5%) may be used by ships.
-Initially, this applied only to ships that were at one of the three ports, the Bohai Sea, the Pearl River delta, and the Yangtze river delta.
-But now this applies to all ships in China’s territorial waters.
-As a result sulfur dioxide emissions by 33% in 3 years.
-There are also grants and incentives offered by governments, on 9th September 2020, the official presentation for Dutch National Fund for Green investments took place, a new fund with a valuation of 20 billion euros was provided.
-This would among other things provide impetus to sustainability in the economy as a long term goal.
+Japan has implemented the EEXI (Energy Efficiency Existing ship Index), which ensures that ships' emissions do not exceed a critical level.
+Chinese authorities have established a Domestic Emission Control Area (DECA), a region where only low sulfur fuels (less than 0.5%) may be used by ships.
+Initially, this applied only to ships at one of the three ports, the Bohai Sea, the Pearl River delta, and the Yangtze river delta.
+But now, this applies to all ships in China’s territorial waters.
+As a result, sulfur dioxide emissions by 33% in 3 years.
+Governments also offer grants and incentives.
+On 9th September 2020, the official presentation for Dutch National Fund for Green investments took place, and a new fund with a valuation of 20 billion euros was provided.
+This would, among other things, provide impetus to economic sustainability as a long-term goal.

 More renewable energy sources such as wind farms, tidal and solar energy are being implemented, a fine example is the Eneco wind farms near the port of Rotterdam that supply as much as 20 MW to the port.
 The energy supplied by these can be used to replace the power generation units onboard the ships, reducing pollution, noise, and vibrations.
 The Heerema marine contractors are connecting their largest crane vessel SLEIPNIR to sustainable power at the port of Rotterdam.
-To understand the impact, this is comparable to shutting down 5000 diesel cars on a daily basis, reducing CO2 emissions by 15000 tons/year.
-China too is building shore power infrastructure for supplying ships with power while docked.
+To understand the impact, this is comparable to shutting down 5000 diesel cars daily, reducing CO2 emissions by 15000 tons/year.
+China, too is building shore power infrastructure for supplying ships with power while docked.

 Challenges moving forward:

-The march of progress as always is not without its challenges.
-Most pertinent of which is simply the lack of incentives for the private sector to embrace greener alternatives beyond compliance.
-Investment costs for building infrastructure and the development of new technologies are high and carry substantial risk; making it unattractive from a financial standpoint.
+The march of progress, as always, is not without its challenges.
+Most pertinent is the lack of incentives for the private sector to embrace greener alternatives beyond compliance.
+Investment costs for building infrastructure and developing new technologies are high and carry substantial risk, making it unattractive from a financial standpoint.
 Barring the financial obstacles there are also technological hindrances.
 Not all the vessels already in service can be retrofitted with new technology, most still run on marine diesel.
 The admixing of other fuels that have lower emissions with marine diesel may be a viable solution for now, but not for long.
-Fitting of high energy density batteries aboard the ship also only covers a small percentage of the total energy requirement.
-The larger the vessel the lower the proportion.
+The fitting of high energy density batteries aboard the ship also only covers a small percentage of the total energy requirement.
+The larger the vessel, the lower the proportion.

-Although green initiatives may seem like unnecessary expenditures in the short run, recently appearing climate change, acid rains, cancers, and other diseases paint a very real picture of the threats we would face if bold measures are not taken soon.
-Zero-emission ports are not only environment friendly but inspire other organizations and people to adopt “green” practices; which is the only way to avoid the disasters looming ahead.
+Although green initiatives may seem like unnecessary expenditures in the short run, recently appearing climate change, acid rains, cancers, and other diseases paint a real picture of the threats we would face if bold measures were not taken soon.
+Zero-emission ports are not only environment friendly but inspire other organizations and people to adopt “green” practices, which is the only way to avoid the disasters looming ahead.

 Author: Raghib Raza